sharonzhou/long_stable_diffusion/README.md

 `images`: Generated images by Stable Diffusion based on GPT-3's image prompts.
 `docx/`: Microsoft Word document for a text with images and their prompts all in one.

+`clean_lexica.py`: Preprocessing step for Stable Diffusion prompts from Lexica - clean up the prompts and put them into a single file.
+`effective_prompts_fs.txt`: Effective "prompt-English" to use for few-shot translation from English GPT-3 prompts to prompt-English (1884 tokens).

 ### TODOs
 - [x] Pipeline of asking GPT3 for image prompts